This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 The data transmission service has the privilege to access cloud resources.
 For more information, see Grant privileges to roles for data transmission.

 You have created dedicated database users for data migration in the source MySQL database and the destination MySQL tenant of OceanBase Database and granted required privileges to the users.
-For more information, see Create a database user.
+For more information, see Configure user privileges for a data source.

 Binlogs have been enabled.
 For more information about binlogs in an ApsaraDB RDS for MySQL instance, see Manage binary log files.
 For more information about binlogs in a PolarDB for MySQL instance, see Enable binary logging.